mdg-iitr-learning/assignments-b21/codekaust/lec-1-linuxgit/assignment_bandit.md

 					pwd -         IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
 			  in server's terminal
 			  		cat data.txt
-			  		copy text and decode from rot13 decoder
+			  		//copy text and decode from rot13 decoder

 Level 12 to 13
 how to -      in your terminal